 The easiest way to get information on currently funded projects and their status is through NOTIS—the NJTPA Online Transportation Information System

 —which allows interactive searching for projects in particular locations or on particular routes, using maps and database queries.

 Detailed information about TIP projects and pending and proposed changes to TIP projects and programs is available on the FY 2022 - 2025 TIP

 The TIP is the final phase in a continuous, multi-phase project development and implementation process called the "Project Pipeline."
 The Project Pipeline includes three fundamental phases, as follows:

-Project Identification: Future projects and project needs are identified in the Regional Transportation Plan
+Project Identification: Future projects and project needs are identified in the Long Range Transportation Plan

 Project Development and Prioritization: Study and Development Program (S&D)